Escapesanddiaries

 There were performers on the stage, serenading us while catching up with one another.
 Eating and drinking were the top priority.
 And then the music and dancing never stopped.

-Octoberfest goers were alive, energetic, in a great mood, and most of all, drunk.
+Oktoberfest goers were alive, energetic, in a great mood, and most of all, drunk.
 But, as my friends said, that’s the purpose.
 And so, who cares?

-Expectations vs. Reality
+Oktoberfest in Munich Expectations vs. Reality

 But the reality is, it was way beyond that.

-As soon as we entered the U-Bahn going to Theresientrase, I could already sense the excitement of Octoberfest goers.
+As soon as we entered the U-Bahn going to Theresientrase, I could already sense the excitement of Oktoberfest goers.
 And once we arrived at the central event place, my eyes were everywhere.
 Felt like a kid again.
 Young and adults in full Drindl costumes, souvenir shops, fantastic beer, foods and snacks, sweets stalls, grilled chickens, and exciting yet hair-raising rides.

 I didn’t expect to see the fun and entertaining things like these.
 That being said, I was so amazed-I felt antsy and wanted to try all the rides.